thabbs/hetzner-cloud-cli-sh/README.md

 Use this script and all related files at your own risk.

 This is not a complete implementation of the Hetzner Cloud API.
 It is just a tool to make some things easier.
-Feel free to contribute and send your pull requests to.
+Feel free to contribute and send your pull requests.

 ## Usage